-Idaho Code §20-223, Section 11, mandates the Department of Correction (IDOC) and the Idaho Commission of Pardons and Parole (COPP) submit an annual report by February 1st of each year that provides the length of time incarcerated individuals serve up to their first release from prison.
-While the original bill stipulated a focus on property and drug offenses, and set a benchmark of 150%, this language was amended in 2017 with Senate Bill 1113.
+Idaho Code §20-223, Section 11, mandates the Idaho Department of Correction (IDOC) and the Idaho Commission of Pardons and Parole (COPP) submit an annual report by February 1st of each year that provides the length of time incarcerated individuals serve up to their first release from prison.
+While the original bill stipulated a focus on property and drug offenses, and set a benchmark of 150%, this language was amended in 2017 with Senate Bill 1113 to remove the offense types and 150% benchmark.
 Despite this, IDOC and COPP continue to use these markers to enable consistent comparisons of the data.